 Istria: a peninsula for everyone

-Tourists looking for blue sea and deep green pinewood forests arrive here, many on our fast ferries from Venice, and return home with their eyes filled with beauty.
+Tourists looking for blue sea and deep green pinewood forests arrive here, many on our fast ferry from Venice to Croatia, and return home with their eyes filled with beauty.
 They are never let down.
 In this article, we will reveal some of the most interesting things about this peninsula and introduce you to Istria’s unexpected wonders so that you can choose the best activities for your perfect holiday.

 Istria’s clear blue sea